World-Consistent Data Generation for Vision-and-Language Navigation: Methodology

 \subsection{The Trajectory Stage}

-To ensure the spatial coherency among viewpoints within the navigation trajectory, we propose the first stage of WCGEN, {\textit{i.e.} the trajectory stage, to synthesize the reference image of each viewpoint sequentially, as shown in Figure~\ref{fig:pipeline}.
-Here the \textit{reference image} is designated as the perspective image that indicates the direction toward the next viewpoint along the given trajectory.
-Considering that the first viewpoint exhibits a higher degree of generative freedom compared to subsequent viewpoints which are more or less decided by their previous viewpoints, we craft on two different modules, the Initial Module (IM) and the Forward Module (FM), to generate the reference images of the first viewpoint and subsequent viewpoints, respectively.
+To ensure the spatial coherency among viewpoints within the navigation trajectory, we propose the first stage, {\textit{i.e.} the trajectory stage, to synthesize the reference image of each viewpoint sequentially, as shown in Fig.~\ref{fig:pipeline}.
+To achieve this, we craft the Temporal Replenishment Module (TRM) which synthesizes the current reference image conditioned on previous reference images.